Last updated: 13 July 2021

 14.6 The Chair will provide the Panel will an initial briefing before the student and those responding to the complaint join the meeting.

 14.7 The student will be invited to present their case and to answer any questions of clarification.
 Representative(s) from the School or Professional Services Department will be invited to make an initial statement on behalf of the School or Professional Services Department responding to the complaint and will also be asked questions of clarification.
-If the student is accompanied by a member of the University, the representative may speak on behalf of or otherwise represent the interests of the student but may not give evidence except on matters of which he/she has direct knowledge.
+If the student is accompanied by a member of the University community, the representative may speak on behalf of, or otherwise represent the interests of the student, but may not give evidence except on matters of which they have direct knowledge.

 14.8 The Panel may call any other members of staff or students it considers might assist it in reaching a decision.
 Any such persons shall be notified in advance of the hearing.

 14.9 The Panel will review the evidence and reach a decision.
 The possible decisions arising from the hearing are that: